slidevjs/slidev/docs/guide/syntax.md

 # Page 3

-You can directly use Windi CSS and Vue components to style and enrich your slides.
+You can directly use UnoCSS CSS and Vue components to style and enrich your slides.

 <div class="p-3">
   <Tweet id="20" />